Meanwood: Notable residents

 Captain Lawrence Oates (of the ill-fated Scott expedition to Antarctica) often resided in Meanwood.
 There is a monument to his altruism close to Holy Trinity Church.
 The Lawrence Oates School (closed 1992) was named after him.
 In 2012, on the 100th anniversary of his death, a blue plaque was unveiled in his honour at Meanwood Park.

 Writer and critic Graham Holderness was born in Meanwood.

+In fiction

+Nicola Griffith's 2023 novel Menewood is partially set in the Meanwood Valley during the Anglo-Saxon period.
+Griffith, who grew up in Leeds, included it because she enjoyed visiting Meanwood Park as a child.